MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-discovery-error.md

 ---
 ms.assetid:
-title: Troubleshoot discovery error - Azure Linux not supported
+title: Troubleshoot discovery error - Azure Linux and Arc Linux machines are unsupported
-description: This article describes how to troubleshoot a discovery error for any Linux VMs deployed in Azure.
+description: This article describes how to resolve an error indicating Azure Linux is unsupported in System Center Operations Manager 2025.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri
-ms.date: 04/04/2025
+ms.date: 07/04/2025
 ms.service: system-center
 ms.subservice: operations-manager
 ms.topic: article
 ---

-# Troubleshoot discovery error - Azure Linux not supported
+# Troubleshoot discovery error - Azure Linux and Arc Linux machines are unsupported

-This article describes how to troubleshoot a discovery error for any Linux VMs deployed in Azure.
+This article describes how to resolve an error indicating Azure Linux is unsupported in System Center Operations Manager 2025.

-**Issue**: You may encounter a discovery error Azure Linux not supported for any Linux VMs deployed in Azure.
+**Issue**: In System Center Operations Manager 2025, you may encounter an error when you attemp to discover Linux machines running in Azure.

+Error message - **Auzre Linux and Arc Linux Machines are unsupported**.

+>[!NOTE]
+> If you encounter this error in Azure Monitor SCOM Managed Instance, see [Monitor Linux machines](/azure/azure-monitor/scom-manage-instance/monitor-linux-machines).

 **Workaround**:

+To resolve this error, do the following on all Management Servers in the Linux Resource Pools:

-Copy the following script and replace with the contents of System Center Operations Manager 2025 *GetOSVersion.sh* file.
+1. Copy the following script and replace with the contents of the *GetOSVersion.sh* file located in the UnixAgents directory - `C:\Program Files\Microsoft System Center\ Operations Manager\Server\AgentManagement\UnixAgents\`.

 ```
 Hostname=`uname -n`